 Andrew has also contributed to podcasts for the Economist, The Weekly Standard and National Review.

-Andrew was educated at the universities of Oxford and Brussels and is a qualified UK attorney.
+Andrew was educated at the universities of Oxford and Brussels and is a qualified English attorney.